Adhishtanaka/AdsNetwork/Bots/WhatsAppBot/README.md

 ## Configuration

 - The bot uses Google Chrome for the WhatsApp Web session.
 Ensure the path is correct in `src/app.js` (default: `/usr/bin/google-chrome`)
-- The AdsNetwork API endpoint is configured in the `AdsNetworkService` class
+- The AgriLanka API endpoint is configured in the `AdsNetworkService` class in `src/services/adsNetworkService.js`

 ## Running the Bot